ESR9: Improving the survival and growth of piglets from large litters: manipulation of colostrum and milk, and provision of supplemental milk

 - With piglet nutritional strategies, identify eaters and non-eaters within each group using observation of feeding behaviour and by adding an inert colour marker to the feed and visually inspecting the colour of rectal swabs.

-- Piglet BtW, vitality, within litter uniformity in piglet BtW and pre-weaning growth will be improved.
+- Piglet BtW, vitality, within litter uniformity in piglet BtW and pre- and post-weaning growth will be improved with both strategies.

-- Sow nutritional interventions will alter the sow and piglet microbiome and improve the growth and development of the maternal mammary gland will be improved leading to increased colostrum yield and quality.
+- Sow nutritional interventions will alter the sow and piglet microbiome and improve the growth and development of the maternal mammary gland leading to enhanced piglet vitality, colostrum yield and quality (D2.12).

-- Provision of supplemental milk and/or liquid feed to suckling and newly weaned piglets from large litters while suckling will improve piglet survival, health and growth to target slaughter weight (D1.5).
+- Provision of supplemental milk and/or liquid feed to suckling and newly weaned piglets from large litters will improve piglet survival, health and growth to target slaughter weight (D1.5).

 - At: Kiernan Milling (1 mo); Experience in milk replacer formulation for piglets;